music-encoding/music-encoding/BUILD_OXYGEN.md

    b.
 Locating the `defaultSource` parameter and double-clicking on its value to change it.
 This will open the _Edit Parameter_ window.

    c.
-Change the value of the `defaultSource` for the path of the MEI source file (`mei-source.xml`) found on your computer.
-You can do this by clicking on the folder icon to browse this file (it is located in your local copy of the music-encoding repo, in `music-encoding/source/mei-source.xml`) and opening it.
+Change the value of the `defaultSource` to the path of the MEI source file (`mei-source.xml`) found on your computer.
+You can do this by clicking on the folder icon and browsing to the file location (it is located in your local copy of the music-encoding repo, in `music-encoding/source/mei-source.xml`).
+Select the file and click _Open_ Button.
 If you are on Windows, make sure that the path starts with the *file* protocol, e.g. `file:/D:/music-encoding/source/mei-source.xml`.

    d.
-Click on the _OK_ button.
+Back in the _Edit Parameter_ window click on the _OK_ button.
 The _Edit Parameter_ window will close.

 7. Now, you will be back in the _Edit Ant Scenario_ window again.
 If you are satisfied with your changes, click on the _OK_ button.
 Otherwise, you could also edit the directory where your schema gets stored by clicking on the _Output_ tab.